-Sips, Souls and Strolls at Historic Bellefontaine Cemetery.
+Sips, Souls and Strolls: Architects & Architecture at Historic Bellefontaine Cemetery.
 Enjoy an evening of leisurely touring the grounds of Bellefontaine Cemetery and Arboretum, light refreshments and a variety of drinks.
-Each event will feature the people and points of interest pertaining to a specific time in St. Louis history.
+Each event will feature the people and points of interest pertaining to the Architects & Architecture of St. Louis history.
+Dates: September 2nd, 15th & 29th.
 Reservations are required.
 See website for more info and to purchase tickets.

 The historic Bellefontaine Cemetery was started in 1849 by a group of prominent men from the city of St. Louis.
 Almerin Hotchkiss, an associate of Frederick Law Olmsted who designed New York's Central Park, was hired to design the layout of the cemetery.
 Hotchkiss became friends with Henry Shaw and with his help, the cemetery is now noted to have one of the finest collections of trees in the St. Louis area.
 Amazing examples of architecture and cemetery art can also be found at Bellefontaine Cemetery, as well as the final resting places for many famous people including Adolphus Busch, of the famed Anheuser-Busch beer brewery; William Clark, famous explorer of the Lewis and Clark Expedition; and James Eads, architect who designed the St. Louis Eads Bridge.

 Bellefontaine Cemetery is open daily for visiting 8am to 5pm, with extended hours in the summer.
 The Cemetery hosts many private and public, bus, walking and special themed tours throughout the year.